Tips for Hiring the Right Fresh Graduates

 When hiring college graduates, it’s important to time your recruiting efforts right.
 One of the first things you should do is have a look at whether your hiring calendar corresponds with the academic calendar, as this will impact the availability of new graduate talent.
 For example, more graduates-to-be will be looking for a job when the end of the academic year is near.

 You should also start early with your hiring efforts, as it can take time to find the right fit.
-Take a proactive approach to help guarantee you’ll find the talent you need, by the time you need it. taking your time to find and recruit the right candidates, you’re much more likely to end up with new talent that’s a good match for your business.
+Take a proactive approach to help guarantee you’ll find the talent you need, by the time you need it.
+By taking your time to find and recruit the right candidates, you’re much more likely to end up with new talent that’s a good match for your business.

 Did you know that for its International Graduate Program starting in September, the global brewing company Heineken starts the hiring process in November previous year?
 If you start your graduate hiring too late, you risk losing the best candidates to the competitors who have started their recruitment earlier.